GAMS-dev/gamspy/docs/cli/install.rst

 gamspy install
 ==============

-Installs a new solver or a license to the GAMSPy installation.
+Installs addon solvers or a license to the GAMSPy installation.

 Usage
 -----